kikugo/visual-menu-ai/README.md

 ## Testing

-The `examples` folder contains scripts to test the core API integrations independently from the main application.
+The `tests` folder contains scripts to test the core API integrations independently from the main application.

 ### Prerequisites